-- Place your spare tire on the rim, aligning it correctly to replace the lug nuts.
-If the tire does not fit easily onto the rim, you may need to jack the car up another inch or two.
+- Place your spare tire on the rim, aligning it to replace the lug nuts.
+If the tire does not fit on the rim, you might need to jack the car up another inch or two.

 - Replace the lug nuts, tightening them with your hands.
 Do not use the lug wrench yet.

 - Slowly lower your vehicle and remove the jack.

 - Use the lug wrench to tighten the lug nuts.
 Move in a star pattern, so the alignment is even.

 - Place the jack, lug wrench, hubcap, and flat tire in your vehicle and get it repaired as soon as possible.
 Donut spares don’t last long.

 It’s not always smooth sailing.
 You could run into a lug nut that’s too tight.